NCL-Team-5/MobileApplication/README.md

 Make sure you give the app permissions to access storage (so it can access camera gallery) this may need to be done in settings if you're not prompted in app

 **Also find the Google-Services.json file in the SaggezzaApp.Android project, right click on it, go to Build Action and make sure GoogleServicesJson is selected.**

+The iOS version builds with errors but the Android version is fine